Skip to content

 Layer 1 │ Core │ Identity + memory + self-awareness

 bonsai init sets up the station with the Tech Lead.
-You talk to the Tech Lead; it plans, orchestrates, and reviews.
+You talk to the Tech Lead; it plans, dispatches, and reviews.
 Code agents execute.

 You (human)